 His aesthetic approach works with the design sensibility of each project he undertakes, integrating glass art with the architectural environment.
 His projects range from religious buildings, airports, medical centers, major corporate and public buildings, to private residences.
 Quoting the Jury from the General Services Administration Design Award for Robert C. Byrd U.S. Courthouse, Charleston, WV - "The elegant and deliberate juxtaposition of geometry and color in this work results in a brilliant melding of tradition with contemporary artistic and architectural intent.
 The exemplary use of scale and color in the work creates a unique perception of the interior space".

-Past clients include Corning Inc, Merck & Co.,Inc, Port Authority of NY&NJ, General Services Administration, NJ State Council on the Arts, Leo Burnett, NJ Transit, College of the Holy Cross, Loyola College in Maryland, Nations Bank, New York City MTA, Connecticut Commission on the Arts, UNC Chapel Hill, LeMoyne College, New York City Department of Cultural Affairs, and Washington DC WMATA.
+Past clients include Corning Incorporated, Merck & Co.,Inc, Port Authority of NY&NJ, General Services Administration, NJ State Council on the Arts, Leo Burnett, NJ Transit, College of the Holy Cross, Loyola College in Maryland, Nations Bank, New York City MTA, Connecticut Commission on the Arts, UNC Chapel Hill, LeMoyne College, New York City Department of Cultural Affairs, and Washington DC WMATA.